chulminy/CIVE497-CIVE700/README.md

 Last updated: 2020-01-16

 ## Announcement
 :loudspeaker: **2020-01-16** The task assignment, [**Task2**](task/task2), is available (due date: January 29, 2020).
 The topics in Task 2 have not been fully covered yet.
-However, I encourage you to start solving the first half of the problems that you learned in the class.
+However, I encourage you to start solving the first half of the problems that you learned in the class. **Please be cautious that the model report in W2019 is not the report getting full marks.** There are some wrong answers included in the report.
+When you copy incorrect solutions from the previous report, you will not get any partial score.
+Please try to explain or solve the problem in your words.
 :loudspeaker: **2020-01-15** [**Slides**](lecture/signal_processing) and [**tutorial**](tutorial/signal_processing) for Class 4 are posted (signal_processing_1).
 :loudspeaker: **2020-01-15** [**Slides**](lecture/data_aquisition) and [**tutorial**](tutorial/data_aquisition) for Class 3 are updated.
 :loudspeaker: **2020-01-06** The task assignment, [**Task1**](task/task1), is posted (due date: January 17, 2020).
 I just sent an invitation email for MATLAB Grader. **Please inform me if you are not able to access problems in MATLAB Grader.**